MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus.md

 - Menu items whose icon is standard or well known.
 - Menu items whose icon well illustrates what the command does.

 Don't feel obligated to provide icons for commands that don't have a standard visualization.
-Cryptic icons aren’t helpful, create visual clutter, and prevent users from focusing on the important menu items.
+Cryptic icons aren't helpful, create visual clutter, and prevent users from focusing on the important menu items.

 ![Example context menu with icons](images/contextmenu_rs2_icons.png)